RRR-ROOBAN/Dynamic-Data-Ingestion-and-Storage-in-HDFS-with-Automated-Hive-Integration/README.md

 ## Prerequisites
 Ensure the following are installed and configured:
-- Hadoop and HDFS
+- AWS EMR with Hadoop, Hive, and HDFS
-- Hive
+- AWS EC2 instance with access to EMR
 - Bash Shell
 - wget (for downloading data)